-Chiang Mai: I’m just getting used to being here in this new place on the 3rd floor; lying on the sofa propped up with cushions and the sliding balcony door is open.
-A plane flies over, a huge sound.
-This building is near the airport, in the flight path; I’ll resist the impulse this time to jump up and try look for it.
-I can never see the plane.
-Even when I lean dangerously over the balcony and look backwards and up, somehow it’s hidden up above the roof of the building.
-So now I’m just lying here, surrounded by the sound of it, and suddenly I see the upside-down reflection of the plane in the highly polished floor tiles.
-It’s there for a moment, flying away across the floor and out over the balcony and leaves my vision at the same time as the sound goes away.
+Chiang Mai: I’m in this 3rd floor apartment, lying on the sofa and the balcony door is open.
+The sound of a plane coming in to land (this building is near the airport and in the flight path), I’ll resist the impulse this time to try to take a photo of it – lean backwards over the balcony… scary.
+So I lay down flat on the sofa, ready for the immense noise, and the aircraft flies over.
+The sound is absolutely devastating.
+The glass of windows, masonry walls, ceiling and floor vibrate… and just at that moment I see the upside-down reflection of the plane in the highly polished floor tiles.
+It’s there for an instant, flying away across the floor, out to the balcony, and leaves my vision at the same time as the huge sound ends.

 An upside down passenger jet flying across my room; such an extraordinary event, I think I need to write that down – where’s my pen?
 Something to write on?
 Look in my wallet, and a piece of paper falls out.
 It’s an old, creased, folded, coffee-shop receipt and on the back of it is written the word ‘extrinsic’.
 Hmm… so what is this?
 I made a note of that word for a reason, but what was it?
 Can’t remember, and now here it is again: extrinsic: adjective: ‘not essential or inherent; not a basic part or quality; extraneous’ (extrinsic at Dictionary.com).

 What is it connected with?
 There’s no context and it doesn’t seem to belong anywhere, yet there’s a familiarity… I feel I should know what it is – the essence of the object seen from outside of it?
 Something that would answer the question: What is its ‘whatness’?
 How is its ‘howness’?
 Somewhere in the realm of seemingly incidental meanings that arise of their own accord as if they’d been consciously created, contained in words, and language itself is the metaphor.